canonical/grafana-agent-k8s-operator/README.md

 > [!WARNING]
-> This charm reaches end of life July 2026.
+> This charm reaches end of life by the end of 2026.
 Consider switching to [opentelemetry-collector](https://github.com/canonical/opentelemetry-collector-operator) for continued support.

 ---